20/20 Panel is a survey site that claims to reward you with money for completing the surveys they provide.

 20/20 Panel is definitely a legit survey site.
 It has a low payment threshold and its paid studies can be promising if you qualify for them.

-But it is restricted to US and Canadian residents only, which limits its potential to be a great primary site to earn from and even in these countries it has limited opportunities.
+But it is restricted to US and Canadian residents only, and even here it has limited opportunities.
 The lack of relevant information from its website also doesn’t help.

 It can be a decent secondary site though if you want to earn a bit of cash.

 But if you are looking for survey sites that will give you access to more regular surveys you can take from anywhere, I suggest you check out the best survey sites in your country instead.